-The Pump House has been providing a venue for community arts activities in Watford for nearly 50 years.
+The Pump House has been providing a venue for community arts activities in Watford for over 50 years.
 We cover all art forms including performance, music, written, spoken and visual art.

 Our Board of Trustees